 - Click save.

-In order to authenticate via LDAP, users must be granted access to the JumpCloud LDAP Directory, either individually or via a group.
+In order to authenticate via LDAP, users must be granted access to the JumpCloud LDAP directory, either individually or via a group.
 See Creating LDAP Groups and Connecting Users to Resources - Grant Access.

 Configuration Details and Supported Standards